Back to Reputation Management

 Expert Advice

-5 min read
+12 min read

 AI restaurant management

-Why is finding reliable hospitality staff so hard right now?
+Why is finding reliable hospitality staff so difficult for independent restaurant and bar owners right now?

 A part-time marketing assistant, working 15-20 hours a week, might expect £12-£15 an hour.
-Let's say £14.
-That's £280 a week. £1,120 a month.
+Let’s say £14.
+That’s £280 a week, which comes to £1,120 a month.
 But it doesn't stop there.

 I saw a bar owner in Leeds recently.
 He hired a junior manager for £28,000 a year.
-A good salary, but by the time all the employer contributions, benefits, and hidden costs were added, he was paying closer to £35,000.
+A good salary, sure.
+But by the time all the employer contributions, benefits, and hidden costs were added, he was paying closer to £35,000.
 For one person.
 And that person couldn't be everywhere at once.
 They couldn't write 50 unique social media posts in an hour.
 They couldn't respond to every review in real-time at 2 AM.

 Compare that to a dedicated AI tool.
 A platform designed for hospitality marketing and reputation management.